RiddleTime/Race-Element/src/content/guide/guide-DSX.md

 2. Make sure the game selection is set correctly
 3. Open the HUD Tab
 4. At the bottom of the Hud Tab, Click the Pitwall Section
-5. Click DSX.
+5. Click DSX
-6. You can alter behaviour for Braking and acceleration.
+6. You can alter behaviour for Braking and acceleration
-7. Follow the Guide on How to use the HUD tab for more information.
+7. Follow the Guide on How to use the HUD tab for more information